 - Math and English Placement:

-There are multiple ways to be placed into the appropriate college level Math and English courses for the Veterinary Technician Program.
+There are multiple ways for you to be placed into the appropriate college level Math and English courses for the Veterinary Technician Program.
 To determine your placement:

-If prerequisite coursework was taken outside of FRCC, transcripts must be officially evaluated through the FRCC Registrar’s Office.
+If you took prerequisite coursework outside of FRCC, transcripts must be officially evaluated through the FRCC Registrar’s Office.

 - Prerequisites must be transferred to your FRCC transcript before applying.

 - Evaluations take up to 30 days to complete after the official transcript and the Transfer Credit Evaluation Form are received (eWolf >Student Resources>Student Forms>Transfer Credit Evaluation Form).